 - CDH1: The CDH1 gene makes a protein that helps cells bind together to form tissue.
 A mutated CDH1 gene increases the risk of a rare type of stomach cancer at an early age.
 The lifetime risk is up to 83%.
 Women with a CDH1 mutation also have a 39% to 52% lifetime risk of invasive lobular breast cancer.

 - CHEK2: The CHEK2 gene provides instructions for making a protein that stops tumor growth.
-A CHEK2 mutation can at least double breast cancer risk, double colon cancer risk, and increase prostate cancer risk.
+A CHEK2 mutation can dramatically increase the risk of breast cancer, as well as the risk of colon cancer and prostate cancer.
+Li-Fraumeni syndrome also may be linked to an inherited CHEK2 mutation.

 - MRE11A: Along with the RAD50 and NBN genes, the MRE11A gene forms the MRN complex, which helps repair DNA damage in cells.
 An MRE11A mutation is linked to ataxia-telangiectasia-like disorder, a rare disease that affects brain development.
 The disease also weakens the immune system and increases cancer risk.